 - I cannot find Spring Onion, Miso Udon, Hot & Sour, Spicy Thai, Chicken Vegetable, Minestrone, or Beef Barley soup cups and bowls on the website.
 Have these items been discontinued?

 Yes.
 Unfortunately, key ingredients in these items are no longer available to The Spice Hunter.
-The Hot & Sour Soup Bowl, Spring Onion Soup Bowl, Spicy Thai Soup Cup & Bowl, and Miso Udon Soup Cup & Bowl have been discontinued, as of March 31, 2016.
-Try one of our other all natural soups for a delicious meal on-the-go: Chicken Noodle, Curry Lentil, Split Pea, Green Chile & White Bean, and Chipotle Black Bean.
+Try one of our other five all natural soup bowls for a delicious meal on-the-go: Chicken Noodle, Curry Lentil, Split Pea, Green Chile & White Bean, and Chipotle Black Bean.